 Nova Scotia’s COVID-19 immunization plan includes 3 phases.
 Each phase identifies when different groups can receive the vaccine.
 The plan is flexible to allow for increases or decreases in vaccine supply.
 Every person in Nova Scotia who wants the COVID-19 vaccine will receive it for free.

 As vaccine supply increases, access to the vaccine will also increase.
-Nova Scotia plans to have vaccine available to at least 75% of the population by the end of June 2021.
+Everyone who wants to get the vaccine should have the first dose by the end of June 2021.
 Learn more: map of vaccine clinics in development (PDF).

 Vaccine will be provided through:

 - African Nova Scotian clinics

 - in-home vaccination for homebound people

 - outreach clinics

 As part of the planning process, work is underway to explore how to work with primary care providers (doctors) to see how vaccine can be provided to Nova Scotians in the community through these professionals.
 Providers will need to follow strict temperature and storage requirements.
 The planning process also looks at different ways to support mass immunization like community clinics.

 Each vaccine has different rules on how you can move and store the vaccine.
 Nova Scotia's COVID-19 immunization plan looks at: